toptensoftware/mk.js/readme.md

 mkopts = {
     dir: null,      // project directory (defaults to mk.js directory)
     set: {},        // a set of variables for this project
-    globals: {},    // a set of variables for this project and all sub-projects
+    globals: {},    // a set of variables for this project and its sub-projects
     rebuild: false, // forces targets to build regardless of timestamps
     libPath: [],    // path to search for libraries
     dryrun: false,  // don't actually run executable tasks